fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 # Using the Vidhance API

-Examine the *CameraWrapper* implementation in the HAL folder and use it as an example for how to integrate Vidhance for Android.
-We recommend you do your own implementation in the VidhanceProcessor class however, since this is the place for platform specific code.
+Examine the *CameraWrapper* implementation in the HAL folder and use it as an example for how to interact with the Vidhance API for Android.
 Here is a more detailed description of the code using the Vidhance API:

 ## Initializing
 Start with including the header containing the Vidhance API: